cancel-cloud/BG-11-G/README.md

 ## Diving into the Depths 📜

-- `JavaJourney/`: Where coffee beans turn into clean code.
+- `Dica's Microsoft Missions/`: Where the microsoft suit is fully used to pursue new dreams.
-- `KotlinKorner/`: The land lit by the Kotlin constellations.
+- `Mr Big's Website Workshop/`: New ventures in the world of web development.
 - `iOSIsles/`: Sail to
   the [external archipelago](https://github.com/cancel-cloud/iOSDevelopmentExploration?tab=readme-ov-file) where Apple orchards grow apps aplenty.